 The shoulder has many different muscles that cross over the joint and influence how the shoulder functions.
 They generate arm movement and provide dynamic stability of the shoulder joint.
-They are the following: Biceps, Triceps, Deltoids, Latissimus Dorsi, Pectoralis Major, Coracobracialis, Teres Major, and the group of muscles called the Rotator Cuff (Supraspinatus, Infraspinatus, Subscapularis, and Teres Minor).
+They are the following: Biceps, Triceps, Deltoids, Latissimus Dorsi, Pectoralis Major, Coracobracialis, Teres Major, and muscles called the Rotator Cuff (Supraspinatus, Infraspinatus, Subscapularis, and Teres Minor).

 The main ligaments that help connect the ball and socket joint are The glenohumeral ligaments and the coracohumeral ligaments.
 Another prominent ligament in the front of the shoulder is the transverse ligament.
 The ligaments function to help provide stability by preventing separation of the bones they connect.

-There are three bones that comprise the shoulder.
-The arm bone (humerus), the shoulder blade (scapula) and the collar bone (clavicle).
+Three bones comprise the shoulder.
+The arm bone (humerus), the shoulder blade (scapula), and the collar bone (clavicle).

-Most people think of the shoulder joint as a ball and socket joint given the shape and structure of the bones in the shoulder.
-At the end of the arm bone (humerus) is a ball-shaped structure known as the humeral head.
+Most people think of the shoulder joint as a ball and socket joint given the bones’ shape and structure in the shoulder.
+At the end of the arm, bone (humerus) is a ball-shaped structure known as the humeral head.
 It articulates with a socket shaped indention on the side of the shoulder blade called the glenoid.
-Officially this is called the glenohumeral joint.

-There is also a second joint in the shoulder known as the acromioclavicular joint.
-This joint is formed on top of the shoulder where the collar bone (clavicle) and acromion process (projection on top portion of scapula) meet.
+A second joint in the shoulder known as the acromioclavicular joint.
+This joint is formed on top of the shoulder where the collar bone (clavicle) and acromion process (projection on the top portion of the scapula) meet.

 Anatomy of Shoulder Problems- Common Injuries and Pathologies

-By design the shoulder joint (glenohumeral) has plenty of mobility as the arm is able to move in multiple planes.
+By design, the shoulder joint (glenohumeral) has plenty of mobility as the arm can move in multiple planes.
 This allows for reaching in many directions.
-Unfortunately this mobility can also make it easier for the shoulder to have injuries.
+Unfortunately, this mobility can also make it easier for the shoulder to have injuries.
 Often, the shoulder is injured by falling on an outstretched hand.

 Injuries to the Bones of the Shoulder

-- Dislocation of the shoulder usually refers to an episode where the humeral head becomes dislodged from the socket (glenoid).
+- Dislocation usually refers to an episode where the humeral head becomes dislodged from the socket (glenoid).
 This can occur when someone falls on an outstretched arm.